-The two main types of reservist are the ‘regular’ and ‘volunteer’ reserves of the armed forces.
-The forces for these purposes include the Royal Navy, Army and Royal Air Force.
-A list of significant legislation affecting reservists is given at the end of these Q&As.
+There are both ‘regular’ and ‘volunteer’ reservists in the armed forces which, for these purposes, include the Royal Navy, Army and Royal Air Force.

 When reservists can be mobilised depends on when they joined.